If you think that your dog may have ingested a potentially poisonous substance, call the

 Macamamia nUts, Walnuts

-Symptoms: vomiting, tremors, hindquarter weakness/paralysis, depression, and hyperthermia.
+Symptoms: vomiting, tremors, hindquarter weakness/paralysis, ataxia, depression, fever, and hyperthermia.
 Treatment is induced vomiting, activated charcoal, and administration of intravenous fluids; so veterinary assistance is necessary.

 RAW YEAST DOUGH, SOURDOUGH “STARTER,” PIZZA DOUGH: Unbaked bread dough expands in the warm, moist environment of the stomach and can result “bloat,” progressing to gastric-dilatation volvulus (GDV: twisted stomach).
 As the yeast is fermented, it results in the production of carbon dioxide (causing the bloat) and alcohol, which is rapidly absorbed into the bloodstream and is poisonous on its own (see: alcohol, above).

 Symptoms: drooling, non-productive retching, vomiting, distended stomach, elevated heart rate, generalized weakness, collapse/recumbency, hypotension (low blood pressure), coma, hypothermia, leading to death: immediate veterinary attention is necessary.

 MILK: Acute intestinal distress, as many dogs are lactose intolerant: diarrhea and digestive upset because dogs do not possess significant amounts of lactase (the enzyme that breaks down lactose in milk).